kyarmakov/RESTAssuredAutomationFramework/README.md

 REST-assured DDT framework for testing [SpringBootRESTApi](https://github.com/kyarmakov/SpringBootRESTApi) app.

-To run the app you'll need JDK-17 and Maven installed locally on your machine and a running [SpringBootRESTApi](https://github.com/kyarmakov/SpringBootRESTApi) docker container.
+To run the app you'll need JDK-17 and Maven installed locally on your machine and a running [SpringBootRESTApi](https://github.com/kyarmakov/SpringBootRESTApi) app.

 Steps to run the app:
 1) Clone the project into a directory of your preference (you can use Git Bash on Windows)